HangenYuu/AStar-Prep/GROMACS/README.md

 # Course
 - [https://web.stanford.edu/class/cs279/](https://tutorials.gromacs.org/md-intro-tutorial.html) - Quite basic lecture slides, but good for my case because I do need to brush up on the basic.
 # Tutorial
-- [https://tutorials.gromacs.org/md-intro-tutorial.html](https://tutorials.gromacs.org/md-intro-tutorial.html) - The most convenient tutorial online because GROMACS and PyMol turn out to be quite a pain in the \*ss to install.
+- [https://tutorials.gromacs.org/md-intro-tutorial.html](https://tutorials.gromacs.org/md-intro-tutorial.html) - The most convenient tutorial online because GROMACS and PyMol turn out to be quite a pain to install.
 But this one comes with an online ready environment to run everything.
 # Tutorial 1
 A complete run of GROMACS using the Factor Xa (1FJS) structure pulled from Protein Data Bank
 ## Workflow